softlayer/jumpgate/get-started.md

 ## Configure

-After you download Jumpgate, configure it to use the appropriate drivers for your chosen target API.
+Configure Jumpgate to use the appropriate drivers for your chosen API.

 Jumpgate ships with two default drivers: